kwagle7/Python-Batch-Script-for-Data-Dictionary-.XLSX-validation-with-Postgres-Data-Warehouse/README.md

 Enter the name of the schema you want to be in.

 **Step 5:**
-Save the report in your desired location (give the report name, e.g., `supply_report`).
+Save the report in your desired location (give the report name, e.g., `HumRes_report`).

 It will save the report.